edgarcancinoe/edgarcancinoe.github.io/index.md

 <small><br>- Data cleaning (invalid data and outlier elimination, Gaussian noise addition).</small>
 <small><br>- Feature engineering and data augmentation (discovered useful relationships in the data and engineered an invalid data recovery strategy).</small>
 <small><br>- Model tuning and training (implementation of Ridge Regression, Support Vector Regression and a Multi-Layer Perceptron NN).</small>

-<small>There is intention to publish the process documentation and results, but the process is on hold, awaiting revision for privacy considerations.</small>

   <small>**Keywords**: regression, multi-layer perceptron, neural network, support vector regression, svr, ridge</small>